TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/CheatSheet.rst

 Use it to link to a section in this manual:

-..  code-block:: rest
+..  code-block:: rst

     :ref:`intersphinx`

 A section with the label **intersphinx** must exist!
 It is placed before the header:

-..  code-block:: rest
+..  code-block:: rst

     ..  _intersphinx: